zkjargon/zkjargon.github.io/definitions/polynomial_interactive_oracle_proof.md

 ---

 Polynomial Interactive Oracle Proofs (PIOP, polyIOP or polynomial IOP) emerged from the development of SNARKs and were later formally defined in the DARK paper {cite}`cryptoeprint:2019:1229`.
-These are interactive oracle proofs where the prover must produce oracles for polynomials with a given degree bound.
+These are interactive protocols between a prover and a verifier.
+With each message the prover produces an oracle and the verifier gets to query any oracles it has received from the prover.
+In a PIOP, the prover can only produce oracles that evaluate polynomials with degree lower than a given bound.

 The following figure is taken from *zk-SNARKs: A Gentle Introduction* {cite}`Nitulescu2020zkSNARKsAG`[^1] and illustrates the prover-verifier interaction in a PIOP: